 Some of the most vibrant, culturally diverse cities in the United States are found in California.
 San Francisco, for example, is home to one of the nation’s oldest and most historic Chinatowns.
-Take a picture by the Dragon Gate, grab some dim sum or hit up the Golden Gate Fortune Cookie Factory to see how the Chinese-American treat is made.
+Take a picture by the Dragon Gate, grab some dim sum or hit up the Golden Gate Fortune Cookie Factory.
 Don’t forget to attend the Chinese New Year Parade—the annual spectacle is a tradition to behold.

 If Chinatown seems old hat, check out Koreatown!
 LA is home to a K-town that’s rich in shopping, spas and delicious Korean BBQ.
-Besides boasting the best karaoke bars in town, K-town is also home to Aroma Spa & Sports, a Korean spa and fairway where you can practice your swing and pamper yourself at the same time!
+Besides boasting the best karaoke bars in town, K-town is also home to Aroma Spa & Sports.
+This is a Korean spa and fairway where you can practice your swing and pamper yourself!

 Fresno’s Shinzen Friendship Garden is another Cali cultural gem.
-Visitors can explore walking paths through the garden, which was built to honor Fresno’s sister city of Kochi, Japan, while surrounded by waterfalls, koi ponds and a sprawling bonsai garden.
+Visitors can explore walking paths through the garden, which was built to honor Fresno’s sister city of Kochi, Japan.
+Travelers are by waterfalls, koi ponds and a sprawling bonsai garden.
 One of the bonsai is nearly 1,000 years old!

 For the Outdoorsman

 Fresno and Modesto are two perfect cities for the outdoorsy type.
 Their close proximity to Yosemite National Park means a hiking, camping and fishing getaway doesn’t have to be far from home.
 Whitewater rafting down the San Joaquin River is a favorite pastime for Modesto residents, but if cold weather sports are more your speed, check out the China Peak Mountain Resort in Fresno for the best slopes around.